 I am going to share my lessons learned from the last several years of throwing dice.
 Dice control is something I observed on the craps table over many years, and something I’ve been doing for the last few years.

 You know what I’m talking about, the old man who sets them and then tosses them the same way each time.
 Well, I think there is something to it.
 There is something about those old-timers getting lucky when they roll the dice.

 But maybe there is a little skill involved.

 The first thing you need to understand is setting the dice.
 The way they are positioned before tossing them is probably the simplest thing you can do in dice control.
 Anybody can set the dice!

 Why set the dice?
 Wouldn’t you like to have the two dice as far away from producing a 7 as possible?
-The hardway set will allow you to achieve this.
+The best craps dice set is the hardway set!
+Without a doubt.
+The hardway set will allow you to be as far away to the 7 as possible.
 There are many combinations you can set, but in my opinion, this set is the best.

 Here is more information on dice sets.

 The goal when you throw the dice is to execute it consistently, resulting in fewer sevens and ultimately reducing the house edge.
 To help with this, it’s important to have a very consistent setup for each dice roll.

 I like to stand square to the table, my waist against the rail and shoulders parallel.
 I’ll get up on my toes a bit and allow myself to lean over the table.
 I like to hold the dice directly below my chin, which is pushed out over the table and directly above the pass line.
 Maybe even slightly past it.